veropetit/BeStarsMiMeS/12-LSDProfileComparison.md

 The `12-LSDComparisons.ipynb` is a notebook that creates a PDF that overplots our hybrid model with 0.02 line depth mask (labeled `fullMask`) with a hybrid model using Asif's clean and Asif's clean with tweak, and the observed data with Asif's clean and Asif's clean with tweak masks.

-The 12-StatisticsCalculation is a notebook that calculated the SNR ratios of the LSD profiles, number of masks, and create graphs
+The 12-StatisticsCalculation is a notebook that calculated the SNR ratios of the LSD profiles.
-> TODO need to fix the paths are re-run.
+> TODO code broken

 ## Hybrid/Spectra with Depth0.02/AsifCleanTweak/AsifClean masks.